reshadman/startcup/README.md

 Startcup league website.
 [Visit the website](http://startcup.ir)

 # Development
-React, Redux, Webpack and Postcss are used to create this website.
+React, Redux, Webpack and Postcss have been used to create this website.
 You can develop and run the app locally by running:

 ```
 npm run dev